The entire book appears at this link with chapters added after appearing online:

 He whistles an itty bitty ibby ditty song of relief, pops the hood,

-and checks for a good last measure.
+checking for a good last measure.

 No car problems here.